ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Introducing Remarks:

-      - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.
-When using the cardboard version without a daydream ready phone the tracking is noticeably worse.
-If possible use a GearVR or Daydream capable device.
+      - WARNING YOU MIGHT GET SICK: The current version uses interpolation and smoothing functions to cover up unprecise tracking.
+This leads to relative high latency in response to head motion.
+This is bad for people who get sick from motion sickness quickly.
+If you know that you are susceptible to motion sickness these apps are not for you jet.
+I am working very hard on a fix so stay tuned for future updates.

       - Fast movements, featureless and poorly lit areas can affect the quality of tracking severely.
 When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still.